rubymonstas-zurich/rubymonstas-zurich.github.io/exercises/sinatra.md

 respond to different requests.
 Please use [Getting Started](http://www.sinatrarb.com/intro.html) as an additonal source of information for solving the following tasks:

 1. Create a new directory for this exercise (for example, use the name "sinatra-exercise").
-Create a Gemfile.
-Add these lines to the Gemfile:
+Create a `Gemfile`.
+Add these lines to the `Gemfile`:
     ```ruby
 source 'https://rubygems.org'
 gem 'sinatra'